 Your application will be assessed by consular staff who will contact you within 3 working days of receipt of your application to advise if we are able to provide this service.
 If we are able to provide this service, you will need to make an appointment with the appropriate British Embassy/Consulate General in Beijing, Chongqing, Guangzhou or Shanghai and you will need to attend in person for the notarial service to be administered.
 Notarial services delivered by post or courier are not available.
 We will send you details on how to make an appointment once your application has been approved.
 You will need to produce the original supporting documents listed above when you come to see us.

 For the cost of all our services, please visit our fees page.

-You can pay for consular certificates and documents are paid at the Embassy/Consulate General on the day of collection.
+You can pay for your notarial document(s) at the Embassy/Consulate General on the day of collection.
 Some Posts only accept cash and we will let you know when your application has been approved whether your chosen Post also accepts credit and debit cards.
 Refunds will not be given for certificates or notarial services that are not accepted by the requesting authority.

 The Foreign and Commonwealth Office holds and uses data for purposes notified to the Information Commissioner under the Data Protection Act 1998 (which may be viewed at www.ico.org.uk ).
 Such personal data may be enclosed to other UK government departments and public authorities.

 This information is provided as a general guide and is based upon information provided to the embassy/consulate by the relevant local authorities and may be subject to change at any time with little or no notice.
 Accordingly the FCO and the British embassy/consulate general will not be liable for any inaccuracies in this information.
 For all notarial services, it is the responsibility of the customer to ascertain the precise requirements of the person requesting the notarial service and to satisfy themselves that the service provided by the embassy/consulate will be accepted.